rushikeshp614/My-Project/README.md

 # My-Project
-This is dissertation to develop web application that will automatically generate programming exercises
+This is dissertation to develop web application that will automatically generate programming exercises.